compressors.lib

 Functions Reference

-Mono dynamic range compressor gain computer.
+Mono dynamic range compressor gain computer with dB output.

 is a standard Faust function.